Workflow Engines

 Modelling Complex Business Processes in Code

-Every business has processes.
+Every business runs on processes.
 Orders flow through approval chains.
 Support tickets escalate based on rules.
-Projects move through stages with checkpoints and handoffs.
-Most software handles simple workflows fine.
-It's the complex ones (with exceptions, parallel paths, and conditional logic) that break things.
+Content moves through review stages with handoffs and sign-offs at each step.

 Customer Sales Ops Finance